ppeetteerrs/personal-website/content/series/physiological_system_modelling/3_respiratory_system/index.md

 <div class="wp-block-columns">
   <div class="wp-block-column">
     <p>
-      <strong>Step 3: </strong>Each tiny alveolus is composed of single later of epithelium, two types of epithelial cells are found in the alveoli.
+      **Step 3: **Each tiny alveolus is composed of single later of epithelium, two types of epithelial cells are found in the alveoli.
 Surfactant produced by Type II cells in alveoli eases the expansion of the lungs during breathing.
     </p>
   </div>